BrockHerion/brockherion.dev/src/pages/blog/posts/tech-im-shipping-with-in-2023.md

 ## Other miscellaneous tools

+Other tools I'll be using this year in my coding workflow are

 - VS Code for code and text editing
 - iTerm2 with ZSH for my terminal on Mac
 - Windows Terminal with WSL Ubuntu and ZSH on Windows